Master's Thesis

 The overall objective of the proposed master thesis is therefore to develop further our fundamental understanding of the mechanisms of phosphate/potassium recovery from municipal wastewater by ALE hydrogels.
 A student interested in learning about advanced technologies and microbial processes applied to wastewater treatement is ideally suited for this thesis.
 Download Read More.
 (PDF, 107 KB)

-contact: Nicolas Derlon ()
+Contact: Nicolas Derlon ()

 Aerobic granular sludge (AGS) systems represent a relevant alternative to conventional activated sludge systems.
 Eawag recently developed a complete and powerful AGS model (Derlon et al., 2022).
 The main objective of the proposed master thesis is to (1) critically evaluate the Eawag AGS model by confronting it to datasets from full-scale AGS installations and (2) to develop a good modelling practice (GMP) unified protocol specific of AGS system.
 A student interested in the learning about advanced technologies and modelling of biological wastewater treatment is ideally suited for this thesis.
 Download Read More (PDF, 107 KB).

-contact: Nicolas Derlon ()
+Contact: Nicolas Derlon ()

 Aerobic granular sludge (AGS) represents a key advance for wastewater treatment processes (van Loosdrecht and Brdjanovic, 2014), and is presented as the main alternative to conventional activated sludge systems.
 AGS systems are however usually operated as sequencing batch reactors (SBR), where both microbial and physical selection mechanisms take place and ultimately lead to the formation of granules.
 But most of the existing WWTP are operated in continuous-flow (CF) mode, while the conversion of CF systems into SBR is very challenging.
 A main challenge is therefore to develop aerobic granules in systems operated in CF mode, where conditions in terms of microbial and hydraulic selection are not favourable.